rubiefawn/remedy/reference/conditions.md

 The Restrained condition represents being limited or otherwise bound, being unable to move.

 * A Restrained creature cannot move.
 * A Restrained creature automatically fails Strength-based checks unless the other party rolls disaster.
+When a Restrained creature fails a Strength-based check, their margin of failure is 5.

 ## Sick